Dengue Fever: Symptoms, Causes and Treatments

 Preventing Dengue Fever

-The best way to prevent the disease is to prevent bites by infected mosquitoes, mainly if you are living in or travelling to a tropical area.
+The best way to prevent the disease is to prevent bites from infected mosquitoes, mainly if you are living in or traveling to a tropical area.
 This involves protecting yourself and making efforts to keep the mosquito population down.
 In 2019, the FDA approved a vaccine called Dengvaxia to help prevent the disease from occurring in adolescents aged 9 to 16 who have already been infected by dengue.
 But, there currently is no vaccine to prevent the general population from contracting it.

 - Use mosquito repellents, even indoors.